 - Is presented in an easily readable format and can be found under “Resources” in the Browse drop-down menu at the top of any page or under “Browse Resources” on the right-hand side of the home page.

-- Editorially curated Topic Centers: Bloom’s Literature features specially selected content on major literary eras and movements to provide students with a starting point for research on these frequently studied topics.
+- Editorially curated Topic Centers: Bloom’s Literature features specially selected content on major literary and artistic eras and movements to provide students with a starting point for research on these frequently studied topics.
 The Topic Centers include: